-September 30, 2015 Amount/ Outstanding Accounts Volume Balance Nature, Terms and Conditions Receivables from customers ₽ 20,419,671 Revolving credit lines, secured by hold-out on deposits, government securities, real estate and mortgage trust indenture; Housing loans to senior officers; Secured and unsecured; Lease option on car plan Unimpaired; With interest rates ranging from 0.50% to 10.00% with maturities ranging from 1 year to 25 years and payment terms ranging from monthly payment to quarterly payments Loan commitments 1,897,449 Loan commitments Interbank loans receivable 175,479 Money Market Line

-September 30, 2015 Accounts Amount/ Outstanding Volume Balance Nature, Terms and Conditions Due from other banks 9,829,111 With annual rates ranging from 0.01% to 4.55% including time deposits with maturity terms of up to 90 days Accounts receivable 193,155 Advances to finance deficit in pension liability, remittance cover and additional working capital; Non-interest bearing, unsecured, payable on demand Accrued interest receivable 20,891 Interest accrual on receivables from customers Deposit liabilities 12,584,270 With annual rates ranging from 0.02% to 3.00% and maturity terms ranging from 30 days to 1 year Bills payable 4,223,906 Foreign currency-denominated bills payable with interest rates ranging from 0.25% to 2.50% and maturity terms ranging from 30 to 729 days Due to other banks 168,500 Clearing accounts funding and settlement of remittances Sales contract receivable 325,942 Purchased property as collateral; unimpaired; Monthly payment for 5 years with 6% interest.
-Accrued interest payable 126,512 Accrued interest on deposit liabilities and bills payable Other liabilities 657 Mortgage Redemption Insurance Operating lease 202 Advance rental deposit received for 2 years and 3 mos.
-Interest income ₽253,622 Interest income on receivables from customers Interest expense 177,967 Interest expense on deposit liabilities and bills payable Rental income 38,489 Rental income from 3-year lease agreement, with escalation rate of 10.00% per annum; Monthly rental income Rent Expense 26,104 "Monthly rent payments to related parties with term ranging from 24 to 240 months" Fees and commission expense 203,779 Expense on professional fees on service agreement Other income 129,837 Premiums collected Other expense 15,559 Claims expense, service and referral fees Securities transactions: Purchases 2,766,018 Outright purchases of securities Sales 1,463,319 Outright sale of securities Trading gains 938 Gain from sale of investment securities Loan releases 18,029,254 Loan drawdowns Loan collections 11,779,567 Settlement of loans and interest Net withdrawals 2,400,841 Net withdrawals for the period
+September 30, 2015 Amount/ Outstanding Accounts Volume Balance Nature, Terms and Conditions Receivables from customers ₽ 20,419,671 Revolving credit lines, secured by hold-out on deposits, government securities, real estate and mortgage trust indenture; Housing loans to senior officers; Secured and unsecured; Lease option on car plan Unimpaired; With interest rates ranging from 0.50% to 10.00% with maturities ranging from 1 year to 25 years and payment terms ranging 4 00= 440 from monthly payment to quarterly payments Loan commitments 1,897,449 Loan commitments Interbank loans receivable 175,479 Money Market Line Due from other banks 9,829,111 With annual rates ranging from 0.01% to 4.55% including time deposits with maturity terms of up to 90 days Accounts receivable 193,155 Advances to finance deficit in pension liability, remittance cover and additional working capital; Non-interest bearing, unsecured, payable A converse internet receiveble 20.001 on demand Accrued interest receivable 20,891 Interest accrual on receivables from customers Deposit liabilities 12,584,270 With annual rates ranging from 0.02% to 3.00% and maturity terms Dillo novelelo 4 222 006 ranging from 30 days to 1 year Bills payable 4,223,906 Foreign currency-denominated bills payable with interest rates ranging Due to other hands 100 500 from 0.25% to 2.50% and maturity terms ranging from 30 to 729 da Due to other banks 168,500 Clearing accounts funding and settlement of remittances Sales contract receivable 325,942 Purchased property as collateral; unimpaired; Monthly payment for 5 years with 6% interest.
+Accrued interest payable 126,512 Accrued interest on deposit liabilities and bills payable Other liabilities 657 Operating lease 202 Advance rental deposit received for 2 years and 3 mos.
+Interest income ₽253,622 202 Interest income on receivables from customers 177,967 Interest expense on deposit liabilities and bills payable Interest expense Rental income 38,489 Rental income 36,469 Rental income from 3-year lease agreement, with escalation rate of 10.00% per annum; Monthly rental income Rent Expense 26,104 "Monthly rent payments to related parties with term ranging from Nent Expense 20,104 24 to 240 months" Fees and commission expense 203,779 Expense on professional fees on service agreement Other income 129,837 Premiums collected Other expense 15,559 Claims expense, service and referral fees Other expense 13,333 Claims expense, service and referrances Securities transactions: Purchases 2,766,018 Outright purchases of securities Sales 1,463,319 Outright sale of securities Trading gains 938 Gain from sale of investment securities Loan releases 18,029,254 Loan drawdowns Loan collections 11,779,567 Settlement of loans and interest Net withdrawals 2,400,841 Net withdrawals for the period